xxks-kkk/linuxjedi.co.uk/content/blog/2017/07/12/cpp-virtual.md

 > If the function is virtual, then the decision as to which function to run is
 > delayed until run time.
 The version of the virtual function that is run is the
 > one defined by the type of the object to which the reference is bound or to
-> which the pointer points.On the other hand, calls to nonvirtual functions are
+> which the pointer points.
+On the other hand, calls to nonvirtual functions are
 > bound at compile time.
-Similarly, calls to any function (virtual or not)
+Similarly, *calls to any function (virtual or not)
-> on an object are also bound at compile time.
+> on an object are also bound at compile time*.
 > The type of an object is fixed and unvarying—there is nothing we can do to
 > make the dynamic type of an object differ from its static type.
 > Therefore, calls made on an object are bound at compile time to the version defined by the type of the object.

+!!!Note
-> Note: Virtuals are resolved at run time only if the call is made
-> through a reference or pointer.
-Only in these cases is it possible for
-> an object’s dynamic type to differ from its static type.
+    Virtuals are resolved at run time only if the call is made through a *reference* or *pointer*.
+Only in these cases is it possible for an object’s dynamic type to differ from its static type.

 To see the final note of the above quote, let's take a look an example